What are Tracker Tags and Their Role in Equipment Tracking

 • Passive tracking technology combining RFID and GPS systems.

-• Alerts triggered when an object exits a designated area.
+• Alerts are triggered when an object exits a designated area.

 • Widely used in warehouses for inventory management and security.